 As I mentioned before, this is a brand new RV park.
 The concrete pads have barely solidified.
 How it evolves in the coming years depends a lot on the clientele the park attracts.
 The big-rig friendly sites and cottages (for sale) make it a great retirement park.
 Access to deep water lends itself to sportsmen.
 Families wanting an alternative Florida experience may influence the park's direction.

-As a family of six, I must admit, staying at Live Oak Landing was like visiting a "friend with a perfect house" and no children.
+s a family of six, I must admit, staying at Live Oak Landing was like visiting a "friend with a perfect house" and no children.
 It's almost TOO NICE for kids.
 The bath house and restrooms were spotless.
 The grounds are lavishly landscaped and meticulously maintained.
 Visitors are expected to keep a tidy campsite, which can prove a challenge for a family of six with bikes, chairs, and fishing poles.
-I hope the park continues to maintain high standards, because it's nice to visit a a place that seems to care.
+I hope the park continues to maintain high standards,

 On the negative, it was unusually hot while we were visiting (June).
 It would have been a big plus to have had a pool, fountains, or misting stations to provide some cooling.
 The kids spent a good deal of time in the large screened pavilion with ceiling fans and a large screen TV.